Agricultural Literacy Curriculum Matrix

 $23,624 current poverty level in America

 What is the median household income in your state?

 Your students are probably unaware of the career opportunities that make American agricultural and natural resource management systems work.
 Farmers and ranchers account for less than one percent of the US workforce, but the professionals supporting this industry increase that number to about nine percent, and if you count transportation and distribution, the number employed as a result of agriculture is about 20 percent.
 Think about a career in agriculture and natural resources.

-- What do you see yourself doing in the future?
+- In regards to a careers, what do you see yourself doing in the future?

 - What are the possibilities?